-The courts were initially split in interpreting this statute.
+The courts were initially split in interpreting whether this statute allowed the claimed breakdown to be challenged.
 In Strack v.
-Strack, the Supreme Court of Essex County held that a jury trial under DRL 173 is still permitted to contest these grounds, reasoning that DRL 173 was not amended when Domestic Relations Law 170(7) was adopted.
+Strack, the Supreme Court of Essex County held that a jury trial under DRL 173 is still permitted to contest DRL 170(7) grounds, reasoning that DRL 173 was not amended when Domestic Relations Law 170(7) was adopted.
 However, in A.C. v.
-D.R.C., the Supreme Court of Nassau County reached a contrary conclusion, holding that it was the legislative intent to remove any defense to a divorce brought under this section.
-However, the court is not authorized to grant a motion for summary judgment on grounds even under no fault, since the statute precludes the court granting the divorce until all other issues are resolved.
+D.R., the Supreme Court of Nassau County reached a contrary conclusion, holding that it was the legislative intent to remove any defense to a divorce brought under this section.
+However, the court is not authorized to grant a motion for summary judgment on grounds pursuant to CPLR 3212 even under no fault, since the statute precludes the court granting the divorce until all other issues are resolved.

 This split was resolved in December 2012.
 In Palermo v.
 Palermo 100 AD3d 1453 (4th Dept. 2012) the Appellate Division Fourth Dept. affirmed the trial court's decision which held there is no right to a trial under New York's irretrievable breakdown law.